Reflections in Dark Glasses

+Filmink called it "a minor gem... visceral, dark, intense – and extremely moving.
+(It also has the best poster art from any Australian TV play I’m familiar with – kudos to that designer, whoever she or he was.)".

 Plot

 A disturbed woman keeps searching for her young son.
 She tries to pick him up at school, but he isn't there.
 She insists that her husband took her son away.
 She threatens her mother in law with a pair of scissors.